Prashanth5996/AWS-Cost-Optimization/AWS-S3-Service.md

 - **S3 Glacier Deep Archive**: Low-cost storage with retrieval times of 12-48 hours.
 - **S3 Reduced Redundancy Storage (RRS)**: Lower costs than S3 Standard, but with lower durability.

-### Example Scenarios
-Here are some example scenarios demonstrating the cost savings of using the right storage class:
-- **E-commerce Company**: Using S3 Intelligent-Tiering reduces costs by over 20%. ✅
-- **Media Company**: Using S3 One Zone-IA reduces costs by over 20%. ✅
-- **Healthcare Organization**: Using S3 Glacier Flexible Retrieval reduces costs by over 90%. ✅
-- **Media Company**: Using S3 Reduced Redundancy Storage (RRS) reduces costs by over 90%. ✅

 ### S3 Standard
 - **Use Case**: Frequently accessed data requiring high durability and low latency. ✅
 - **Pricing**: